Teaching with Zoom

 - University of Nevada, Reno students are automatically entitled to a Zoom account which they can use to host their own meetings for collaborative learning.
 Please direct them to visit the Zoom Video Conferencing Portal and sign in there to activate their account.

 - Students, like instructors, can use Zoom to give real-time presentations in a synchronous meeting or to record video presentations to share on WebCampus.
-Contact IDT for more information: email@example.com.
+Contact the Office of Digital Learning for more information: firstname.lastname@example.org.